erlendgit/simplerecipe/README.txt

 === What to expect as administrators ===

 - Let staff members get notified when a recipe is submitted
-- module i18n_variable support for seperate e-mail addresses for the language in which te recipe is added
+- module i18n_variable support for alternative e-mail addresses for the language in which te recipe is added

 === What to expect as staff member ===